Taqiyyfaiz/Drowning-Detection_Yolo11-Model/README.md

 ## Results & Model Performance
 ### Confusion Matrix
 <img width="3000" height="2250" alt="confusion_matrix" src="https://github.com/user-attachments/assets/7533d494-b8f4-4ac1-8f27-b5de4b28cecd" />
+The model detects the swimming class with high confidence (0.91).
+Detection sensitivity on the drowning class is 70–80%, with the primary failure mode being false negatives — the known limitation of a CPU-trained model on a small dataset.
+Real-time deployment testing and dataset expansion are the next steps.
 ### Results
 <img width="2400" height="1200" alt="results" src="https://github.com/user-attachments/assets/b132a20c-9c56-40ce-8d17-4a90d488a130" />